-According to Baker and Pifer (2011), academic success in doctoral education is divided into stages that the student undergoes before achieving their goal.
+Add a topic sentence.
+Tab According to Baker and Pifer (2011), academic success in doctoral education is divided into stages that the student undergoes before achieving their goal.
 The first stage is the admission of the individual to the program and the first-year coursework.
 Stage two is shown by the student completing the coursework, succeeds in the comprehensive exams and tests and then begins their work on their dissertation proposal process.
 From the claims made by Baker and Pifer (2011) professional identity by a doctoral student cannot be attained without academic success and the student has to pass all assessments and complete their dissertation.

 On the other hand, Gardner (2009) supports the claims made by Baker and Pifer (2011) since she views academic success by the doctoral student as a stepping stone to doctoral identity.
 However, she adds that academic success by the doctoral students is affected by various factors.
 Some of the factors highlighted include student characteristics, measures such as tests and advising all play a role in either failure or success in doctoral education.
 Academic success in doctoral education, unfortunately, is affected by different factors and the measure of success in the program is based on different indicators.
 For instance, retention is one of the factors, and it basically means having the students complete their program as opposed to dropping out.

-Conversely, continued enrollment (retention) is affected by lack of financial aid, dissatisfaction with the department and/or the program, feelings of cognitive and psychological inadequacy and also issues during integration into the program among others.
+Conversely, continued enrollment (retention) is affected by lack of financial aid, dissatisfaction with the department and/or the program, feelings of cognitive and psychological inadequacy and also issues during integration into the program among others.<<what does this have to do with doctoral identity?
+Each argument presented in your themes should directly support your thesis statement,.
 Academic success as shown by Smith and Hatmaker (2015) is also influenced by socialization.
 Patterns of socialization with fellow students and educators have an influence on the individual and may either lessen or increase their ability to be successful academically.
 Despite the difference in perspective on the role played by academic success by doctoral students, it is clear that doctoral academic success is an essential element of developing a professional identity and also facilitate the transition from being a dependent researcher to an independent scholar.

 Relationships

-Human beings are relational beings which means that they have an innate desire and ability to form different kinds of relationships.
+Human beings are relational beings which means that they have an innate desire and ability to form different kinds of relationships this is too general, talk about relationships that SPECFICIALLY affect doctoral identity. .
 These relationships formed impact people differently.
 And they can also have an impact on whether the individual finds a professional identity or not.
 There are three types of relationships that a doctoral student can have, and they are collaborative relationships professional relationships and personal relationships.

 Collaborative Relationships